macccorehenni/SkyCoTL-in-DnD/Creatures/Skychild.md

 # Clans
 ## Normal
 ### Mask
-As mentioned in , the Normal clan mask is the one that most Skychildren  wear.
+As mentioned in [[Skychild#Masks|Masks]], the Normal clan mask is the one that most Skychildren  wear.
 It's simple, being simply a clay mask with holes on the forehead and lower.
 The forehead hole is shaped like an diamond, and is where their light is kept.
 The holes form a basic face, and it is otherwise plain.
 ### Bonds

 This clan is the one most likely to ascend; that is, they don't stick out as potential threats to the Overseer's minions tasked with guarding his form.
 Thus, they aim for this high goal— it is their life goal to go through the Eye of Eden and defeat the Overseer.
 ### Personality

 Being the ones aiming for the Eye, they have a brash, confident flair about themselves.
 That confidence fades somewhat upon *reaching* Eden, but is still quite evident.
 They tend to want to face danger without thought, which sometimes lands them in situations that they don't necessarily want to be in, or that are dangerous.
 ### DnD particulars

 - Alignment: Neutral Good
 - Sigil: The Sigil of the Trailblazer (an flame on an circle)
--   Starting equipment (in addition to the basics in the ): an amulet of their deity, which depends on which realm they came from or when they were a Moth
+- Starting equipment (in addition to the basics in the [[Skychild#DnD particulars|general list of equipment]]: an amulet of their deity, which depends on which realm they came from or when they were a Moth

--Hit dice: (2d4 + 1d6)
+- Hit dice: (2d4 + 1d6)
+##